 That certainly sounds a bit interesting!
 A business will begin to lose customers to another service provider if potential customers perceive their profile as less reliable than any other business with an upgraded GMB profile.
 This blog post by RecurPost, a social media scheduler, allows you to schedule Google My Business posts and gives insight into some points related to this exclusive update!

 Here are some things you should know about this upgraded GMB profile feature:

 - The cost of getting an upgraded GMB profile is $50/month per location.

-- It is currently under the testing process and not announced officially.
+- It is currently under the testing process and has not been announced officially.

 - After getting this upgrade, a badge saying ‘Google Guaranteed’ will be added to the GMB listing.